Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 ## Troubleshooting

 Using an older React Native version and having trouble with iOS?

-Amplitude supports versions of React Native >= 0.61.\
-Here's the process to set up with React Native 0.61
+Amplitude supports versions of React Native >= 0.61.
+Here's the process to set up with React Native 0.71.
+See the [compatibility matrix](#compatibility-matrix) for more details.

-1. Swift Setup (Xcode):
+1. Swift Setup (Xcode)
     - Open your `[project-name].xcodeproj` file in Xcode
     - Right click your project name in the file navigator and then click New File, pick swift, it prompts you to create a bridging headers file.
 This is necessary to support swift in RN 0.61.
     - Source of this fix: <https://stackoverflow.com/a/54586937>

-2. Podfile changes:
+2. Podfile changes
     - Make sure you are targeting iOS 10 or greater
     - Add `use_modular_headers!` globally to the top of the Podfile
     - Disable modular headers for DoubleConversion, Glog and Folly using `:use_modular_headers => false`.

 ## More resources